yegor256/blog/_drafts/_refactoring.md

 on Twitter recently how is it possible to refactor if one doesn't understand how the code works.
 I [replied](https://twitter.com/yegor256/status/977966601227112449)
 that it is "learning by refactoring."
-Then tried to Google it and found [nothing](https://www.google.ru/search?q="learning+by+refactoring").
+Then I tried to Google it and found [nothing](https://www.google.ru/search?q="learning+by+refactoring").
-I am surprised.
+I was surprised.
 To me refactoring seems to be the most effective and obvious way to study the source code.
 Here is how I usually do it, in nine object-oriented steps.